phanxipang/fansipan/docs/basic/requests.md

 ### Multi-part requests

-If you would like to send files as multi-part requests, you should create your file using `Jenky\Atlas\Body\MultipartResource::from()` static method.
+If you would like to send files as multi-part requests, you should create your file using `Fansipan\Body\MultipartResource::from()` static method.
 This method accepts:
 - `resource` stream.
 - `string` the file absolute path in the system.
 - `Psr\Http\Message\UploadedFileInterface` instance.